NASA: Interplanetary exploration and space science

-During the 1960s, NASA started its space science and interplanetary probe program.
-The Mariner program was its flagship program, launching probes to Venus, Mars, and Mercury in the 1960s.
-The Jet Propulsion Laboratory was the lead NASA center for robotic interplanetary exploration, making significant discoveries about the inner planets.
-Despite these successes, Congress was unwilling to fund further interplanetary missions and NASA Administrator James Webb suspended all future interplanetary probes to focus resources on the Apollo program.
+During the 1960s, NASA expanded its space science and interplanetary probe program.
+The Mariner program served as its flagship, launching probes to Venus, Mars, and Mercury throughout the decade.
+The Jet Propulsion Laboratory became the lead NASA center for robotic interplanetary exploration, facilitating significant discoveries about the inner planets.
+Despite these early successes, Congress became hesitant to fund further interplanetary missions, and NASA Administrator James Webb suspended all future interplanetary probes to focus the agency's resources on the Apollo program.

-Following the conclusion of the Apollo program, NASA resumed launching interplanetary probes and expanded its space science program.
-The first planet tagged for exploration was Venus, sharing many similar characteristics to Earth.
-First visited by American Mariner 2 spacecraft, Venus was observed to be a hot and inhospitable planet.
-Follow-on missions included the Pioneer Venus project in the 1970s and Magellan, which performed radar mapping of Venus' surface in the 1980s and 1990s.
-Future missions were flybys of Venus, on their way to other destinations in the Solar System.
+Following the conclusion of Apollo, NASA resumed launching interplanetary probes and expanded its space science programs.
+The first planet targeted for intensive exploration was Venus, which shares several similarities to Earth.
+First visited by the American Mariner 2 spacecraft, Venus was revealed to be a hot and inhospitable planet.
+Follow-on missions included the Pioneer Venus project in the 1970s and Magellan, which performed extensive radar mapping of Venus's surface in the 1980s and 1990s.
+Later missions primarily utilized Venus flybys for gravity assists on their way to other destinations in the Solar System.

-Mars has long been a planet of intense fascination for NASA, being suspected of potentially having harbored life.
-Mariner 5 was the first NASA spacecraft to flyby Mars, followed by Mariner 6 and Mariner 7.
+Mars has long been a planet of intense fascination for NASA, being suspected of having potentially harbored life in its past.
+Mariner 5 was the first NASA spacecraft to fly by Mars, followed by Mariner 6 and Mariner 7.
 Mariner 9 was the first orbital mission to Mars.
-Launched in 1975, Viking program consisted of two landings on Mars in 1976.
-Follow-on missions would not be launched until 1996, with the Mars Global Surveyor orbiter and Mars Pathfinder, deploying the first Mars rover, Sojourner.
-During the early 2000s, the 2001 Mars Odyssey orbiter reached the planet and in 2004 the Sprit and Opportunity rovers landed on the Red Planet.
-This was followed in 2005 by the Mars Reconnaissance Orbiter and 2007 Phoenix Mars lander.
-The 2012 landing of Curiosity discovered that the radiation levels on Mars were equal to those on the International Space Station, greatly increasing the possibility of Human exploration, and observed the key chemical ingredients for life to occur.
-In 2013, the Mars Atmosphere and Volatile Evolution (MAVEN) mission observed the Martian upper atmosphere and space environment and in 2018, the Interior exploration using Seismic Investigations Geodesy, and Heat Transport (InSight) studied the Martian interior.
-The 2021 Perseverance rover carried the first extraplanetary aircraft, a helicopter named Ingenuity.
+Launched in 1975, the Viking program culminated in two successful surface landings on Mars in 1976.
+Surface exploration would not resume until 1996, with the Mars Global Surveyor orbiter and Mars Pathfinder, the latter deploying the first Mars rover, Sojourner.
+During the early 2000s, the 2001 Mars Odyssey orbiter reached the planet, and in 2004 the twin Spirit and Opportunity rovers landed on the Red Planet.
+They were followed in 2005 by the Mars Reconnaissance Orbiter and the 2007 Phoenix Mars lander.
+The 2012 landing of Curiosity revealed that the radiation levels on Mars were comparable to those on the International Space Station (ISS)—increasing the plausibility of future human exploration—and detected key chemical ingredients necessary for life.
+In 2013, the Mars Atmosphere and Volatile Evolution (MAVEN) mission observed the Martian upper atmosphere and space environment, while the 2018 Interior Exploration using Seismic Investigations, Geodesy and Heat Transport (InSight) lander studied the Martian interior.
+The 2021 landing of the Perseverance rover included the deployment of the first extraplanetary aircraft, a robotic helicopter named Ingenuity.